omnect/omnect-device-service/README.md

 Publishing messages in omnect-device-service is inspired by [centrifugo](https://centrifugal.dev/) and e.g. makes use of it in [omnect-ui](https://github.com/omnect/omnect-ui).

 In order to receive updates, a http POST endpoint must be present, where omnect-device-service can post messages to.
-Interested endpoints must be added "/etc/omnect/publish_endpoints.json" in the following format (headers are optional):
+Interested endpoints must be added to "/etc/omnect/publish_endpoints.json" in the following format (headers are optional):
 ```
 [
   {